zhaoyul/aposd-vs-clean-code/README.md

   I believe that this creates an unreasonable cognitive load: it should be possible to read each method relatively independently, without having to remember the implementations of other methods.
 >No. I think that the public methods of a class should be broken down by the principle of functional decomposition, and that the functions should be ordered according to that decomposition.
 This creates a hierarchy with lower level functions immediately following the higher level functions that call them.
 This allows readers to read downwards until they have gotten the gist of the function, thus avoiding being swamped by lower level details.
 I consider this "polite".

+>>**JOHN**:
+>>This feels like another word salad that is talking around the issue here.
+Suppose I said: "We agree that when someone reads a class, they should not need to load all of the code of the class into their head as they go."
+Would that be OK (it might require some revision of things you have said previously)?

 * You believe that ordering the methods in a class is an effective way to manage dependencies between them.
-I believe that if you need to order the methods, you have a bigger problem that can't be fixed by ordering the methods.
->Yes, ordering methods by their level of abstraction is an effective technique, and is polite.
-I do not think you believe that methods should be scattered in any order.
+I believe that ordering can sometimes improve readability a bit, but if methods are entangled then ordering won't fix the problem.
+>I reworked this; is it OK now?

 * You believe that it's OK for (private?) methods in class to be entangled, where one method cannot be fully understood without considering code